Brie Stuffed Pull Apart Bread Rolls

-They’re slightly sweet, soft inside and because you know we can’t do anything “normal” they’ve got a slice of creamy brie cheese and fresh rosemary in the middle.
-Making these little guys take a little time — about 1 hour of rising– but after that, they are no-knead, easy dinner rolls!
+These rolls are naturally sweetened with honey, soft inside, and because you know we can’t do anything “normal” they’ve got a slice of creamy brie cheese and fresh herbs in the middle.
+You will need to let the dough rise for 1 hour, but after that, they are no-knead, easy bread rolls!

-How to Make Our No-Knead Dinner Roll Recipe with Rosemary and Brie
+How to Make No-Knead Bread Rolls Stuffed with Brie Cheese

 These really are easy to make.
-The hardest part is making sure you have enough patience to wait an hour from them to rise.
-Other than that, though, they’re a cinch!
-To make our dinner roll recipe, we heat milk, sugar and a little olive oil.
-Then, we add yeast and flour, stir a few times, and then cover with a towel and wait until everything doubles in size.
+The hardest part is making sure you have enough patience to wait an hour for them to rise.
+Other than that, they’re a cinch!

+Oh, and let’s not forget that it’s a good idea to sneak in a piece of brie cheese into the middle before baking.
 Not bad, right?
-So simple and can you even begin to imagine your family/friends faces when you come out with a big basket of these rolls!?
+So simple and can you even begin to imagine your family and friends faces when you come out with a big basket of these rolls!?
 Winner!